 Step 1: Set up your panels

 First off, you’ll need to set up your panels.
-If you’ve just got one panel, you can plug it right into your portable power station via your solar charge cable solar panel connector.
+If you’ve just got one panel, you can plug it into your portable power station via your solar charge cable solar panel connector.
 If you’ve got more than one panel, you can chain them together to increase the amount of solar power you’re generating.
-Chaining in series is the easiest way, providing you’ve got an MPPT controller.
-With an EcoFlow portable power station, you don’t need to worry about this, as they all have built-in MPPT controllers to maximize efficiency.
+Chaining in series is the easiest way, providing you have an MPPT controller.
+With an EcoFlow portable power station, you don’t need to worry about this as they all have built-in MPPT controllers to maximise efficiency.

-To set up your panels in series, just plug the male connector into the female connector of your second panel.
-Then take the loose ends from each panel and link them to your solar charge cable.
-Plug that into your EcoFlow portable power station, and you’re set.
+To set up your panels in series, plug the male connector into the female connector of your second panel.
+Then take the loose ends from each panel and link them to your solar charge cable, plug that into your EcoFlow portable power station, and you’re set.
 Here’s how it’s done.